pict2014/storm-redis/README.md

 TODO
 =====================
+*   Writing the kafka producer so partitions have equal no. of messages.
-Runtime failure,
+*   Runtime failure
-Restore State on failure
+*   Restore State on failure